|author||Chris Johns <firstname.lastname@example.org>||2016-11-03 16:58:08 +1100|

 +As discussed above, the call instruction does not automatically save any

-+RTEMS assumes that arguments are placed in the general purpose registers with
++RTEMS assumes that arguments are placed on the current stack before the

-+pseudo-code illustrates the typical sequence used to call a RTEMS directive
++illustrates the typical sequence used to call a RTEMS directive with three (3)

 +.. code-block:: c